jdillard/personal-site/source/_trips/2022-07-30-easy-getaway-wa-pass.md

 ### First pitch

 The first pitch starts up the right facing crack.
-The middle slab section was tricky to protect, so just ended up launching through the crux move.
+The middle slab section was tricky to protect, so I ended up just launching through the crux move.
 After that, pull the overlap and head left to setup an anchor near the base of the next right facing corner.

 ### Second Pitch

-This pitch was fairly dirty with a crappy fall zone, otherwise it would be a nice pitch.
+This pitch was fairly dirty with a crappy fall zone, otherwise it is nice.

 ### Third Pitch

-Make sure to follow the thin ledge until you're underneath the larger overhang.
+After pulling the short corner, head left and make sure to follow the thin seperated ledge until you're underneath the larger overhang.

 ### Forth Pitch